baden03/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==
-* security update.
-Now the plugin is escaping all shortcode attributes before output.
+* now escapes only the title attribute value, not the entire attribute string